 International schools in Busan

-Expats moving to Busan with children will find that international school fees are their greatest expense.
+Expats moving to Busan with children will find that international school fees are their most significant expense.
 Though Busan doesn't have such a variety of schools as Seoul, the schools all have high standards of education.
 Most of these schools cater to English-speaking families and follow American or International Baccalaureate curricula.
-Some of these schools do offer ESL classes to students who aren’t English speaking.
+Some of these schools do offer ESL classes to students who aren't native English speakers.
 Busan also has schools following Japanese curricula.

 Generally, classes are small, giving students a better opportunity to learn.
 That said, expat parents should be aware that the South Korean culture of pressuring students to achieve academically does spill over into international schools to some extent.
 Because of this, expat children might feel more pressure to excel academically than they did in their home countries.